These are all the watches being updated to Wear OS 3

 Another group of users suffering a similar blow is anyone who owns an existing Fossil smartwatch such as the Fossil Gen 5E.
 While the fate of existing Fossil wearables was initially unclear, Google has since clarified that only Fossil's new generation of smartwatches would run Wear OS 3.

-With that said, the exact timeline for availability still hasn't been nailed down.
-Currently, we know that Wear OS 3 won't be available on eligible devices until the mid to second half of 2022.
-The Gen 5 models and earlier aren't as fortunate.
+While Fossil's Gen 6 models have since received the Wear OS 3 update, the Gen 5 models and earlier aren't as fortunate.
 For example, anyone who bought a Fossil Gen 5E won't have the option to update to Wear OS 3.

 Playing the waiting game